 Average commute: 23 minutes

 Don’t let the name fool you.
 Like many towns in Maine, Mount Desert is surrounded, mostly, by water.
 In fact, it’s on an island – Mount Desert Island – off the coast of Maine.
 Located in the middle third of the island, Mount Desert provides several natural wonders to enjoy, from a waterfall peeking through the arch of a stone bridge to a botanical park filled with vibrant azaleas.
-There are lakes and ponds, mountain summits with panoramic views and the Acadia National Park, which offers hiking, climbing, boating, biking, swimming and stargazing – to name just a few activities.
+Mount Desert also hosts lakes, ponds and mountain summits with panoramic views.
+Along with that, Acadia National Park offers hiking, climbing, boating, biking, swimming and stargazing – to name just a few activities.

 Median income: $34,205